 - Day and night telephone numbers (office, home and cellular numbers) of facility operators

-- Location(s) of material safety data sheets (MSDS) for ALL hazardous chemicals stored
+- Location(s) of material safety data sheets (SDS) for ALL hazardous chemicals stored

 - On site location of facility emergency response plan(s)